-- Take responsibility for their own safety and the safety of others affected by their activities. - Read, understand and follow the Safety Plans. - Read, understand and abide by all the Safety Rules. - Report all occurrences of disregard for the Safety Rules to the club.
+Take responsibility for their own safety and the safety of others affected by their activities.

+- Read, understand and follow the Safety Plans. - Read, understand and abide by all the Safety Rules. - Report all occurrences of disregard for the Safety Rules to the club.

-- Produce and communicate Safety Plans and Safety Rules for all its members and coaches. - Prominently publish and display the Safety Plan and the Safety Rules (for example, on the website). - Modify the Safety Rules and the Safety Plan in light of incidents, Risk Assessments, Safety Alerts and developments in good practice. - Actively promote a set of shared values and beliefs that make safe practice instinctive. - Upload their Safety Plan as part of the annual Safety Audit.
+- Produce and communicate Safety Plans and Safety Rules for all its members and coaches. - Prominently publish and display the Safety Plan and the Safety Rules (for example, on the website). - Modify the Safety Rules and the Safety Plan in light of incidents, Risk Assessments, Safety Alerts and developments in good practice. - Actively promote a set of shared values and beliefs that make safe practice instinctive. - Reference their Safety Plan as part of the annual Safety Audit. - Ensure inexperienced coaches are supported and where necessary supervised.